 Holders of our Class A and Class B common stock as of the close of business on April 26, 2023, the record date for the Annual Meeting, may vote at the Annual Meeting.
-As of the record date, there were [•] shares of our Class A common stock outstanding and [•] shares of our Class B common stock outstanding.
+As of the record date, there were 146,063,378 shares of our Class A common stock outstanding and 12,058,614 shares of our Class B common stock outstanding.
 Our Class A common stock and Class B common stock will vote as a single class on all matters described in this proxy statement for which your vote is being solicited.
 Stockholders are not permitted to cumulate votes with respect to the election of directors.
-Each share of Class A common stock is entitled to one vote on each proposal and each share of Class B common stock are collectively referred to in this proxy statement as our "common stock."
+Each share of Class A common stock is entitled to one vote on each proposal and each share of Class B common stock is entitled to nine votes on each proposal.
+Our Class A common stock and Class B common stock are collectively referred to in this proxy statement as our "common stock"